jadounrahul/kartsnms/doc/Support/Performance.md

 that you play around with lowering / increasing the number until you get the optimal value. **Note** KEEP in MIND that this doesn't always help, it depends on your system and CPU.
 So be careful.
-This can be changed by going to the cron job for librenms.
+This can be changed by going to the cron job for kartsnms.
-Usually in `/etc/cron.d/librenms` and changing the "16"
+Usually in `/etc/cron.d/kartsnms` and changing the "16"

 ```
-*/5  *    * * *   librenms    /opt/librenms/cronic /opt/librenms/poller-wrapper.py 16
+*/5  *    * * *   kartsnms    /opt/kartsnms/cronic /opt/kartsnms/poller-wrapper.py 16
 ```
 Please also see [Dispatcher Service](../Extensions/Dispatcher-Service.md)